Transcending Dichotomies

 “For he who fears the meeting with his Lord, there will be two Paradises” (55:46).

-Commentary: The scholar Ibn Ajibah says that one Paradise is a reward for actions and the other is a reward for faith.
-That is to say one is a physical Garden and the other is a purely spiritual state of Divine Proximity and Intimacy.
-Sahl at-Tustari also says that our actions determine our share in the Garden, while faith determines our proximity to God.
+The scholar Ibn Ajibah says that one Paradise is a reward for actions and the other is a reward for faith.
+In other words, one is a reward for the body and the other is a reward for the soul.
+Sahl at-Tustari says that our actions determine our share in the Garden, while faith determines our proximity to God.
+Some of the scholars say that one Paradise is a physical Garden and the other is a non physical Garden of Divine Proximity and Intimacy.

 The Ridwan of Allah

-At first glance, the phrase “except as God wills” seems to imply a potential limit to Paradise.
-But the verse immediately reassures: “a gift uninterrupted”—suggesting that this exception does not mean an end to Paradise, but rather alludes to something beyond it.
+Commentary: At first glance, the verse seems to imply a potential end to Paradise.
+But it immediately reassures us when it says Paradise is “a gift uninterrupted”—suggesting that this exception does not mean an end to Paradise, but rather alludes to something beyond it.
+Another verse says,

 Spirituality and Sensuality

-Many ancient sages and mystics across the globe have recognised that sexuality, music, and beauty are not simply sources of sensual pleasure but possess a sanctifying or we can say spiritual dimension.
+Many ancient sages and mystics across the globe have recognised that sexuality, music, and beauty are not simply sources of sensual pleasure but possess a sacred dimension.
 They are capable of leading to spiritual elevation or degradation.
 Over the course of human history, however, they become increasingly susceptible to degradation because of humanity’s spiritual decline.
 This explains why the later religions in history, such as Islam, impose stricter regulations on these expressions which is part of the Divine wisdom, tailored to the conditions of the era.

 Islam, for instance, tends to censor music, female beauty and sexuality more rigorously than other traditions.
-Yet paradoxically, it vividly portrays these same sensual pleasures—wine, women, and song—to be a part of Paradise.
+Yet paradoxically, it vividly portrays these same sensual pleasures—wine, women, and song—in the spiritual realm of Heaven.
 This reveals a deeper truth about the complex relationship between spirituality and sensuality.

-Frithjof Schuon insightfully observes that Islam - like Hinduism and Buddhism - distinguishes between crude sensuality and sanctified sensuality, incorporating the latter within its Paradise.
 The sacred texts of Muslims, Hindus and Buddhists speak of the sensual delights in Heaven, affirming that sensuality is not inherently profane but possesses a sacred dimension.
-This understanding reaches its zenith in the esoteric practices of Hindu and Buddhist tantra, which systematically explore the power of combining sensual and spiritual energies.
+This is something which the Tantric traditions have understood for centuries.

 Such a perspective challenges the rigid dualism between spirit and matter that has shaped Western educated minds since Descartes (d.
 1650).
-Western educated critics in the last few centuries have often dismissed the sensual descriptions of heaven in Muslim, Hindu, and Native American traditions as incompatible with genuine spirituality.
+Europeans in the last few centuries have often dismissed the sensual descriptions of heaven in Muslim, Hindu, and Native American traditions as incompatible with genuine spirituality.
 They fail to grasp that the two are not mutually exclusive.

 Notes